 Updates That Usually Don’t Require Documents

-For your mobile number and email address, you generally don’t need to bring any specific documents.
+For your mobile number and email address, you generally do not require specific documents.
 When you visit an Aadhaar Enrolment or Update Centre, you simply provide your new mobile number or email address.
 They will then verify it, often by sending an OTP (One Time Password) to the new number or email.
-For biometric updates (fingerprints, iris scan, or photograph), you also don’t need documents, but you must visit an official centre in person to have your new biometrics captured.
+For biometric updates (fingerprints, iris scan, or photograph), you also do not require documents, but you must visit an official centre in person to have your new biometrics captured.

 Final Tips for a Smooth Aadhaar Update

-To make sure your Aadhaar update goes as smoothly as possible, here are a few final pieces of advice:
+To ensure your Aadhaar update is as smooth as possible, here are a few final pieces of advice:

 Double-Checking Document Clarity